dschaaf89/Solar-Age/readme.md

 ## Technologies Used

 _there were six products used to make the pages.
-HTML CSS Bootstrap.css Markdown JavaScript jquery 3.5.1_
+HTML CSS Bootstrap.css Markdown JavaScript jquery 3.5.1 it was packed with WebPack 4.39.3 for the enviroment._

 ### License